sonicoder86/angular2-aot-webpack/readme.md

 [![devDependency Status](https://david-dm.org/blacksonic/angular2-aot-webpack/dev-status.svg)](https://david-dm.org/blacksonic/angular2-aot-webpack?type=dev)

 This repository shows how to use the Angular command line offline compiler ```ngc``` with Webpack.

-If you prefer the Webpack plugin provided by the Angular CLI, it is moved to a [separate repository](https://github.com/blacksonic/angular2-aot-cli-webpack-plugin).
+> If you prefer the Webpack plugin provided by the Angular CLI, it can be found in a [separate repository](https://github.com/blacksonic/angular2-aot-cli-webpack-plugin).

 The application consists of
 a module (```src/app/modules/main.module.ts```)